BYLAWS OF THE

 Section 3.
 Structural Engineer Members.
 At the time of admission, a structural engineer member shall be a licensed professional engineer in the State of Texas, shall be regularly engaged in structural engineering work and shall be qualified to practice, design, and direct engineering work.

 Section 4.
 Associate Members.
-At the time of admission, an associate member shall be a licensed professional engineer in the State of Texas, shall be regularly engaged in structural or allied engineering work, and shall be qualified to practice structural or allied engineering work.
+At the time of admission, an associate member shall be a licensed professional engineer in the State of Texas, shall be regularly engaged in allied engineering work, and shall be qualified to practice allied engineering work.

 Section 5.
 Graduate Engineer Members.
 At the time of admission, a graduate engineer member shall have graduated from an accredited college or university, shall have passed the NCEES Fundamentals (i.e., the EIT) Examination.
 A graduate engineer member must transfer to the appropriate membership classification upon becoming eligible for another membership grade.